 The Pennine Way was the first National Trail in England and is one of the UK’s most famous long-distance walks.
 Opened on 24th April 1965, it paved the way for public access to some of England’s wildest landscapes.

-With a combined ascent that exceeds the height of Mount Everest, the Pennine Way is arguably the most challenging National Trail in England and the route is recommended for experienced walkers who want a unique experience – but you don’t have to walk it all at once.
+With a combined ascent that exceeds the height of Mount Everest, the Pennine Way is arguably the most challenging National Trail in England and the route is recommended for experienced walkers who want a unique experience – but you don’t have to walk it all at once!

-To really make the most of your trip, schedule a rest day at places such as Hebden Bridge, Skipton, Hawes, Appleby or the Hadrian’s Wall area, and spend some time exploring.
+To really make the most of your trip, schedule a rest day at places such as Hebden Bridge, Skipton, Hawes, Appleby or the Hadrian’s Wall area and spend some time exploring.

-The best months to walk the Pennine Way are from mid-May to September, when the weather is usually better, however the Trail can be walked all year round.
+The best months to walk the Pennine Way are from mid-May to September when the weather is usually better.
+However, the Trail can be walked all year round.
 Expect snow on the northern sections in winter months.

+Walking the Pennine Way is a tour of spectacular natural landmarks and historic sites.
 To many people, the Pennine Way is much more than a walk; it is part of the history of access to the hills in England and walking the Trail makes you part of that story.

 The Trail passes through some of England’s best landscapes and wildlife areas including three National Parks and various National Nature Reserves.
 The variety of habitats make it one of the best places in Europe to see birds like breeding waders in the spring and early summer.

-Alongside some of England’s best landscape and wildlife areas, other highlights along the route include Stoodley Pike, Top Withins, Malham Cove, Pen-y-ghent, Tan Hill, High Force, Cauldron Snout, High Cup Nick, Cross Fell, Hadrian’s Wall and The Cheviot.
+Other highlights along the route include Stoodley Pike, Top Withins, Malham Cove, Pen-y-ghent, Tan Hill, High Force, Cauldron Snout, High Cup Nick, Cross Fell, Hadrian’s Wall and The Cheviot.

 Visit our News Page for the latest interesting and exciting news on the Pennine Way National Trail.